Afghan police search for villagers after mass kidnapping

 In July, Taleban fighters closed a highway connecting Farah to Herat city in the west, stopping a bus and forcing 16 passengers off it.
 They shot at least seven of them while the remainder were taken hostage.

-He said troops had retreated two kilometres from the centre of Kohistan district.
-There was no word on casualties.

-Local media on Sunday also reported that the Taleban had overran Taywara district in the central province of Ghor, though there was no immediate official confirmation.
+Local media yesterday also reported that the Taleban had overrun Taywara district in the central province of Ghor, though there was no immediate official confirmation.

-There has been a surge in fighting in several northern and southern Afghan provinces in recent days, including in Helmand in the south where 16 Afghan police officers were killed by a US air strike on Friday night.
+There has been a surge in fighting in several northern and southern provinces in recent days, including in Helmand in the south where 16 Afghan police officers were killed by a US air strike last Friday night.

-The strike, the latest setback in Washington's efforts to pacify the country, hit a compound in Gereshk district, large parts of which are under Taleban control.

-Afghan troops and police are battling largely alone on the ground against the insurgency, after US-led foreign forces withdrew from most combat operations in December 2014.